 3. I recognize that, like me, others live their faith by what they do—and I salute this.
 I’m not the only one doing what I’m doing out of a heart of faith.
 Many are motivated and undergirded by faith—we just don’t know it because they don’t wear it on their sleeves.

-4. I recognize that some others also live without much faith—and I try to carefully consider why.
+4. I recognize that some neighbors live without religion or claim to have no faith at all—and I try to understand this.
 I try to explore beyond typical reasons for unfaith that are surmised within circles of the faithfully churched.
-In community-building terms, some very churched citizens can express high levels of community cynicism—which is, essentially, lack of faith and hope that God is at work beyond the walls of the church.
+I've let go of judgement and noted my hypocrisy: In community-building terms, some very-churched citizens can express high levels of community cynicism—which expresses, essentially, lack of faith and hope that grace is at work beyond the walls of the church.

 5. I consider myself part of the problem in authentic community and I go to work on it.
-My suspicions, presumptions, prejudices, fears, knee-jerk reactions, side-taking, horrible-izing, standoffishness, etc.--whether acted on or not--undermine community.
+I undermine community wtih suspicions, presumptions, prejudices, fears, knee-jerk reactions, side-taking, horrible-izing, standoffishness, etc.--whether acted on or not.
 When I recognize incipient thought patterns, notions, and attitudes like this, I try to challenge them, change them, and immediately act to counter them.
 I think this is as much a part of building community—and serious faith formation—as anything else.

 6. I recognize that grace is at work in and through people and situations that churches and orthodox doctrine don’t recognize.
 While this wreaks havoc on the theology of my upbringing, openness to this possibility and being on the lookout for it is one of the rich privileges in community life.

 7. I am here to learn and grow as much as to share and sow.
 I am called to listen and seek to understand.
 I have to keep ripping up my church filters, my social class presumptions, and my litmus tests.
 I must keep challenging myself and keep opening my eyes and heart.